anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 I am not a serious cyclist, my interest in bikes comes mostly from appreciating them as machines and working on them.

-My first bike as an adult was a second-hand [Georgina Terry Chrom](https://sheldonbrown.com/harris/terry/history.html) steel road bike.
-It had Tange double-butted chromoly tubing, full Shimano 105 8-speed drivetrain with downtube shifters, and Shimano wheels.
-A few weeks after buying it, I rode my first metric century on it.
+My first adult bike was a second-hand [Georgina Terry Chrom](https://sheldonbrown.com/harris/terry/history.html) steel road bike I bought in 2012.
+It was made in Japan in 1988 or 1989 with Tange double-butted chromoly tubing, Shimano 105 8-speed with downtube shifters, and Shimano wheels.
+A few weeks after buying it, I rode my first metric century.
 It was an uncomfortable, grueling and prolonged experience.

-At this point I had read the entirety of the late [Sheldon Brown's website](https://sheldonbrown.com) who is an important figure in bike mechanic canon on the Old Internet.
-Reading all of that made the bike feel less mysterious, and being generally mechanically inclined, I soon had it stripped down to the bare frame for what started as a complete service and turned into a drivetrain overhaul.
-Once I was that far in, I was no longer just trying to make the bike work.
-I was getting interested in the older, stranger, more opinionated side of road bikes.
-One name kept coming up: Campagnolo.
-Their reputation was hard to ignore: deeply tied to road cycling history, slightly impractical, and mechanically different.
-I sourced an early-2000s Chorus groupset from Ebay, but the shifters were in poor working condition.
-I considered rebuilding them, only to find that the replacement parts were either unavailable or unreasonably expensive.
-I returned the Chorus groupset and instead bought a 2012 Veloce groupset, along with Campagnolo Scirocco aluminium wheels.
+I was already fairly comfortable taking things apart, so before long I had the Terry stripped down to the bare frame.
+Around the same time, I was spending a lot of time on [Sheldon Brown's website](https://sheldonbrown.com), trying to figure out what all the different parts were called and what would fit, how they worked, and what to service.
+That reading sent me into a lot of old road bike stuff, and Campagnolo kept turning up.
+I liked that it was tied to cycling history, and that it was a little weird.
+So what started as a basic service turned into a drivetrain overall.
+I found an early-2000s Chorus groupset on eBay, but the shifters were in rough shape.
+I looked into rebuilding them, then realized the small parts were either unavailable or too expensive to make sense, which on brand for Campagnolo.
+I returned the Chorus group and bought a 2012 Veloce groupset instead, along with Campagnolo Scirocco aluminum wheels.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/campy_chorus_2003.png">
-   <figcaption>Campagnolo Chorus from [2003 Campagnolo catalog]("/files/ALIEXPRESS_ALLROAD/2003CampagnoloCatalogue.pdf")</figcaption>
+   <figcaption>2003 Campagnolo catalog</figcaption>
 </figure>

 [Retro roadies- old frames with STI's or Ergos](https://www.bikeforums.net/classic-vintage/361558-retro-roadies-old-frames-sti-s-ergos.html.)

-Since then, road bikes standards have progressively evolved.
-Today we have electronic shifting, hydraulic disc brakes, power meters, tire width has continually widened, and carbon frames are now normal rather than exotic.
-At the same time, Chinese manufacturers have become much more visible to Western buyers.
-Some sell directly through AliExpress or similar marketplaces; others appear to be closing the gap between factory, brand, and customer.
+Road bikes have changed a lot since then.
+Electronic shifting, hydraulic disc brakes, power meters, wider tires, and carbon frames are all much more normal now.
+Around the same time, Chinese manufacturers became a lot more visible to Western buyers.
+Some sell directly through AliExpress or similar marketplaces, and some seem to sit somewhere between factory, house brand, and conventional bike company.

-Chinese carbon bike frames have been around for years, but I was cautious about them when I first started paying attention.
-The reputation was uneven, information was harder to find, and buying one still felt like an experiment.
-That has changed, there are now plenty of examples of Chinese frames that are well-engineered and well-reviewed, while some established Western brands have had their own design and quality-control controversies (BMC, Cervelo, Canyon to name a few).
+Chinese carbon frames have been around for years, but I was cautious about them when I first started paying attention.
+The reputation was uneven, good information was harder to find, and buying one still felt like a bit of an experiment.
+That has changed considerably.
+There are now plenty of Chinese frames with good reviews and decent engineering behind them, while established Western brands have had their own design and quality-control problems.
+BMC, Cervelo, and Canyon all come to mind.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/incolor_ssr.jpg">